phish108/empxl/doc/STAT_TABLE.md

 For **presentation purposes** the function acceps the optional parameter `headings`.
 If this parameter is `TRUE`, then the function will add one additional row/column to the result containing the unique values for each result.

 **IMPORTANT:** The function will *NOT* sort the uniqe values.

+STAT.TABLE() accounts for error values.
+If error values should be excluded, then these falues must be filtered first.